DataDog/documentation/content/en/security/identity_risks/_index.md

 {{< img src="security/identity_risks/relationships_tab_side_panel.png" alt="The Relationships tab shows a a graphical representation of the connections with other resources" width="80%">}}

 On the side panel for an individual detection, click **Fix in AWS** to open the AWS console to remediate the identity risk.
-You can also use the **Insights** tab to view the permissions provisioned on the resource and whether they were used in the last 15 days.
+You can also use the **Insights** tab to get additional insights about the detection (for example, the permissions provisioned on the resource and whether they were used in the last 15 days).

 {{< img src="security/identity_risks/insights_tab_side_panel.png" alt="The Insights tab shows a list of permissions provisioned on the resource" width="80%">}}